boalyyance/cloud-security-portfolio/projects/risk-assessment/README.md

 Botium Toys is a small U.S. business that develops and sells toys, with a single physical location serving as office, storefront, and warehouse.
 Their online presence has grown internationally, putting pressure on the IT department to maintain secure operations.

-The IT manager initiated an internal audit to better secure the company’s infrastructure, identify potential risks, threats, and vulnerabilities, and ensure compliance with regulations for processing online payments and conducting business in the E.U.
+The IT manager initiated an internal audit to better secure the company’s infrastructure, identify potential risks, threats, and vulnerabilities, and ensure compliance with regulations for processing online payments and conducting business in the European Union (EU).

 ## Objective
 To evaluate existing IT controls, identify gaps and vulnerabilities, and provide actionable recommendations to improve Botium Toys' security posture while supporting compliance with NIST CSF and relevant regulations.